jvanasco/pyramid_formencode_classic/README.md

 released under the BSD license, as it incorporates some Pylons code (which was BSD)

+## Debugtoolbar Support?

+Yep. just add to your development.ini

+	debugtoolbar.includes = pyramid_formencode_classic_.debugtoolbar

+The debugtoolbar will now have a `FormencodeClassic` panel.

+The panel shows information such as:

+* which forms were processed/setup
+* form results (errors, defaults, actual results)
+* form schema
+* form parsing status
+* form configuration

 ### Are there tests?

 Yes.
-The `0.2.0` release includes a full test suite to ensure forms print as expected.
+Starting with the `0.2.0` release, there is a full test suite to ensure forms render as expected.

 ## Migration Guide